Ga11u/tekna-workshop/mongodb/README.md

 ```

-## (Optional) Step 6: Create a cluster of replicas
+## (Optional) Step 6: Create a cluster
 **Creating a cluster of two or more nodes requires a lot of resources, it may not run on your computer.**

 MongoDB has two replication modalities: mirrors of replicas and sharding.

+### Cluster of mirror replicas
 Now we are going to setup a cluster of mirrors of replicas, where each replica has the same data as the others (like a mirror).

 For this you can use the following docker-compose or do `cp docker-compose-cluster.yml docker-compose.yml` (if you have cloned the git repo):